-As a little kid, whenever I watched a movie, there was always that one scene: someone watching from above—perched in a stairwell, a window, a rooftop—and the person below never noticed.
+As a little kid, whenever I watched a movie, there was always that one scene: someone watching from above, perched in a stairwell, window or a rooftop —and the person below never noticed.
 That baffled me.
 Honestly, it may have scarred me.
 Because ever since then, I’m never not looking up.

 What started as paranoia, thankfully, turned into something else entirely.
 Over time, it became a practice… a habit.
-Eventually, it became a kind of meditation: searching for light, for shapes, for the unnoticed things above.
+Eventually, it became a kind of meditation: searching for light, odd shapes and the unnoticed things above.

 So here’s a small reminder from me to you: slow down & look up.
 Search for the unusual, the overhead, the thing no one else sees.
 If it feels right, snap a photo.
 Start your own odd collection.
 Here’s one of mine: